Street Fighter II is a weirdly perfect match for AR

 Apple's growing selection of ARKit games has lots of options.
-There's no actual Street Fighter game, though, and not that many arcade fighting games at all.
+There's no actual Street Fighter game, though, and there aren't that many arcade fighting games at all.

 Singh's made a number of other AR projects and experiments, including reenacting a scene from "The Ring."